-- Establish and maintain an ethos where children and young people feel secure, are encouraged to talk and are listened to; - Ensure children and young people know that there are adults in the school who they can approach if they are worried or in difficulty; - Include in the curriculum activities and opportunities which equip children and young people with the skills they need to stay safe from abuse and ensure that they know who to turn to for help, mainly through our Jigsaw PSHE Scheme, our E-Safety Curriculum and regular Circle Time. - Include in the curriculum materials which will help children and young people develop realistic attitudes to the responsibilities of adult life, particularly with regard to the care of children and young people.
+- Establish and maintain an ethos where children and young people feel secure, are encouraged to talk and are listened to; - Ensure children and young people know that there are adults in the school who they can approach if they are worried or in difficulty; - Ensure pupils are taught about safeguarding, including online, through various teaching and learning opportunities as part of our broad and balanced curriculum.
+Included are the curriculum activities and opportunities that equip children and young people with the skills they need to stay safe from abuse and ensure that they know who to turn to for help, mainly through our PSHE, E-Safety programme, regular Circle Time and Jigsaw;

+• Include in the curriculum materials which will help children and young people develop realistic attitudes to the responsibilities of adult life, particularly with regard to the care of children and young people.